 Ms. Talbert resides in Yorktown with her husband and two sons.

 Abby Tinari has been on staff with the Alliance for Safe Kids since March 2011.
 Her extensive background in administrative support and customer service has served to keep the coalition moving forward and focused on its mission of empowering and educating Yorktown youth and their families.

 Ms. Tinari is a vibrant member of the Yorktown community.
-In addition to working and volunteering for ASK, she is a Girl Scout leader and PTA volunteer and class parent in the Yorktown schools.
-She has been involved with Destination Imagination and in furthering the arts in our town.
+In addition to working and volunteering for ASK, she volunteers for the Husker Club and the First Nighter's in the Yorktown schools.
+She is a supporter of athletics and the arts in Yorktown.

 Before becoming part of the ASK team, Ms. Tinari worked for 18 years in commercial and corporate aviation where she excelled in both sales and customer service.
 Ms. Tinari resides in Cortlandt Manor with her husband and two children.

 David Levin – Director of Video Project Team

 David Levin received his Masters in Fine Arts from New York University’s Graduate Film program and began working as an editor which was quickly followed by a career in directing.
 Mr. Levin has been directing since 1999, on 4 different continents, immersed in all aspects of production, from pre to post, always striving to better his skills and learn new ones.